Singapore Company Formation: A Complete 2026 Walkthrough

 Why this is better

-The article described an incorrect AGM-exemption mechanism (a 4-month shareholder resolution rather than the actual 5-month financial-statements-to-members condition) and cited four fabricated academic/institutional DOI citations (a fake Asia-Pacific Journal of Taxation article plus fake OECD, Deloitte, and PwC DOIs) that were removed.
+The article described an incorrect AGM-exemption mechanism (a 4-month shareholder resolution rather than the actual 5-month financial-statements-to-members condition) and cited four unverified academic/institutional DOI citations (an unverified Asia-Pacific Journal of Taxation article plus unverified OECD, Deloitte, and PwC DOIs) that were removed.

 All of Emir Baycan's contributions →